Sunxkissed/Sunxkissed.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a first-year Ph.D. student at Shenzhen Loop Area Institute (SLAI), supervised by [Prof. Wanli Ouyang](https://scholar.google.com/citations?user=pw_0Z_UAAAAJ&hl=zh-CN&oi=ao).
+I am currently a first-year Ph.D. student at the University of Science and Technology of China (USTC), specializing in Computer Science and Technology.
 Before that, I conducted my Master's studies at USTC.
 My research interest mainly includes foundation models, scientific machine learning, and world models.

 <span style="color:red;">Please feel free to contact me for communication and collaboration.</span>